Board of Directors

 Jeanne Seagle has worked as a commercial and editorial illustrator for newspapers, magazines, and children’s books, mural painter, mosaicist, designer of sculpture and maker of public art.
 Her clients have included John Malmo Advertising Agency, The City of Memphis, MATA, Le Bonheur Children’s Hospital, St Jude Hospital, Stax Records, Methodist University Hospital, Memphis Magazine and Flyer, and many others.
 Now she devotes herself full time to fine art, making oil paintings and large pencil drawings of the local landscape and is represented by the L Ross Gallery in Memphis.

-Mike Calway-Fagen is an artist, writer, and curator based in Athens, Georgia where he is Assistant Professor of Sculpture at UGA.
-Recent exhibitions include the Soo Visual Arts Center in Minneapolis, Dimensions Variable in Miami, the Institute of Contemporary Art in Philadelphia, and LAXArt in Los Angeles.
+Mike Calway-Fagen is an artist, writer, and curator based in Tennessee.
+Recent solo exhibitions include the University of Arkansas, University of Nevada in Las Vegas, the Soo Visual Arts Center in Minneapolis, with group shows at Dimensions Variable in Miami, the Institute of Contemporary Art in Philadelphia, and LAXArt in Los Angeles.
 Mike has attended residencies including the Skowhegan School of Painting and Sculpture and The Bemis Center for Contemporary Art.
-He is originally from Nashville, TN.
+Recent reviews and essays have appeared in Art Papers, Temporary Art Review, and BurnAway.
+Recently Mike resigned from his position as Head of the Sculpture Department at the University of Georgia in Athens to take a new position as Curator of Exhibitions at Stove Works, a soon-to-open 75,000 square foot art center in Chattanooga.
+He is originally from Nashville.

 Laurel Sucsy is a painter and curator living in Memphis, TN.
 She has exhibited her work nationally, including solo exhibitions at John Davis Gallery in Hudson, NY, and at The Medicine Factory and Clough-Hanson Gallery in Memphis.
 She has attended artist’s residencies at The Ragdale Foundation, The Virginia Center for the Creative Arts, and The Vermont Studio Center and is the 2016 recipient of the ArtsMemphis grant.